Tony Clement: Opposition

 Clement retained his seat in the 2015 general election that defeated the Conservative government.
 Moving to the Opposition benches, he was appointed the Opposition's critic for foreign affairs by interim Leader of the Opposition Rona Ambrose.
 He stepped down from the Shadow Cabinet on July 12, 2016, in order to launch his campaign for the leadership of the Conservative Party.
-He ended his campaign on October 12, 2016, due to not meeting fundraising goals he had set for his campaign.
+He dropped out of the race that October due to not meeting fundraising goals he had set for his campaign, and instead endorsed Maxime Bernier.
+He also re-joined the shadow cabinet as public safety critic, before being re-assigned as critic on public services and procurement by new party leader Andrew Scheer in August 2017.
+He was named Shadow Minister for Justice in September 2018.

 Sexting scandal

 In early November 2018, Clement resigned his House of Commons committee assignments and his role as Conservative Shadow Minister for Justice.
 The resignation was filed after he admitted having shared "sexually explicit images and a video of [himself]" with an individual or party that he "believed was a consenting female recipient" but was actually a person that Clement claimed had targeted him for extortion.
-The RCMP were investigating the situation.
+The Royal Canadian Mounted Police launched an investigation.
+Clement claimed at first that it was an isolated incident, but it was later found out that it was not.

 After additional allegations of improper behaviour were made against Clement on November 7, party leader Andrew Scheer requested that he also resign from the Conservative caucus.
 Clement did so and continued to sit as an independent MP.
 In January 2019, two men from the Ivory Coast were arrested in connection with the attempted extortion of Clement.
 On April 2, Clement announced that he would not be standing as a candidate in the next federal election.

+Recent life

+Clement joined Wellington Dupont Public Affairs in October 2019 as a senior advisor, before taking on the same position at government relations firm Sandstone Group in March 2024.